 It is easy to see why this bridge was abandoned, as it is not the most accessible of bridges.
 This out-of-place structure is what remains of a plan to turn the wild terrain of the Whanganui National Park into farmland.
 The Great Depression meant the government could no longer afford to maintain the treacherous Mangapurua Track leading to the bridge.
 With no access, the farmers and their families left the area and the Bridge to Nowhere behind.

 To get to the Bridge to Nowhere walk (a 1h30min return walk), take a 40min walk from Mangapurua Landing.
-Alternatively, it is a 2 day hike from Whakahoro.
+Access is by canoe on the Whanganui Journey (see below) or with a jet boat operator.
+Alternatively, it is a two-day hike from Whakahoro.